borisnorm/mynotes/os_note.md

 	If we only what to be runnable, then just Runnable interface would be enough.
 No need to bother to inherit the full overhead of the Thread class.

 # Interview Problems
-## Use Mutex to implement read write lock
+## Use Mutex to implement read-write lock
 * Use one read mutex, and one write mutex.
 * Use a counter to store how many reads are there currently.
 * To start a read, lock the read mutex.
 If this is the first read, lock the write mutex as well.
 Then unlock the read mutex, as there could be multiple concurrent reads.